armno/react-native-101/readme.md

 #### `propTypes`

 - `propTypes` object is for defining what are the component's properies (attributes?), This is a [React thing](https://facebook.github.io/react/docs/reusable-components.html).
-Basically to make sure this component will be used correctly: correct types and meet some validations.
+Basically to make sure this component will be used correctly: correct types and meet defined validations.
 - `Badge` component is created at https://github.com/armno/react-native-101/blob/master/App/Badge/Badge.js.
 - `React.PropTypes.object.isRequired` = the prop should be an object and it is required.
 - Putting `propTypes` definition as class properties (in `constructor()`) seems to work too. **BUT that's not what we want to do**.